Practices & Meetings

 How does the drysuit rental program work?

 We offer a Drysuit Rental Program to make drysuits more affordable.
 The rate for renting a drysuit is $80 a year.
-The Sailing Development Chair, Connor Goulet, is in charge of the allocation of drysuits.
+The Sailing Development Chair, Jake Orhan, is in charge of the allocation of drysuits.
 If you plan on sailing 4 years, we highly recommend buying a drysuit since buying one is cheaper than renting for 4 years.

 If you rent a drysuit you are in charge of taking care of it.
 The drysuits are numbered and you will be charged for any major damages if we think you were irresponsible with it.